dominictarr/proquint-/README.md

 proquint pronouncable hash.
 This strongly depends on the the country you are geolocated within, and is out of scope of this documentation.

+### Variations

+Proquints are a binary encoding intended for humans, so there are a few ways of encoding proquints that suit different ways that humans may want to use binary.

+#### proquint.encode

+`yabiv-huhaf fubar-kasom`.
+lower case, seperated by a dash then a space.
+(default)

+### proquint.encodeCamelDash

+`YabivHuhaf-FubarKasom`.
+camel case, with a dash every second proquint.
+Encoding without whitespace is easier to copy/paste because you can usually select it with a double click.

+### proquint.encodeCamel

+`YabivHuhafFubarKasom`.
+camel case, with no separator.

+### proquint-encodeDashLoDash

+`yabiv-huhaf_fubar-kasom`.
+lower case, seperated by a dash then an underscore.

 ## License